etlweather/understanding-networking/chapter-routing.md

 Finally, let's compare the prefix gotten to the prefix we got with the IP address of our computer earlier: `192.168.22.0` is not equal to `192.168.1.0`.

-Or in binary with Boolean logic, we compare the two prefix using the Exclusive-OR operator (not covered earlier, the Exclusive-OR or XOR gives a result of true when both terms are different, and a result of false when they are identical).
-If we get all 0s, then the two prefix are equal and therefore, are in the same network.
+Or in binary with Boolean logic, we compare the two prefixes using the Exclusive-OR operator (not covered earlier, the Exclusive-OR or XOR gives a result of true when both terms are different, and a result of false when they are identical).
+If we get all 0s, then the two prefixes are equal and therefore, are in the same network.

 ```